 Take a trip back in time and learn about 1960 Winter Olympics that took place at Squaw Valley.
 The story of the games starting from the very beginning with the Olympic proposal, to photos, videos and memorabilia from the historic Games.
 The 1960 Olympics transformed winter sports in western America and are notable as the first Winter Games to be fully televised, as well as the first to use a computer to tabulate scores.

 Tahoe City, CA

 The Gatekeeper's Museum, situated among ancient conifers on the south bank of Lake Tahoe's only outlet, was built in 1981 with funds raised by the North Lake Tahoe Historical Society.
 The hand-carved log cabin is built from Lodgepole pines.
 It stands on the same foundation as the original Gatekeeper's Cabin which was destroyed by arson in 1978.
 The museum features the history of Lake Tahoe including Indian artifacts, natural history displays, stories of our pioneers and the Ellen Attardi Library.
 It also houses the Marion Steinback Indian Basket Collection.
-Winter hours (Oct 1st to May 25th): Fri - Sat, 10am-4pm; Summer hours (May 26th to Sept 30th): Wed - Mon, 10am-5pm.
+Winter hours: October thur May, Thursday - Sunday, 11 am - 4 pm; Summer hours: June to September, 7 days a week, 10 am - 5 pm.

 560 North Lake Boulevard